system-zero/system-zero/data/docs/la.md

   return arg * 2
 }

-# A function can be assigned in a variable

-var f = name

-# and can be used as an argument to a function.
+ - a function can be used as an argument to a function.

+ - this is synonymous
+   var name = func (arg) {
+     return arg * 2
+   }

+ - a function without and argument list can be declared as func name { block }

+- code blocks delimited with braces '{}' and are mandatory.

+- statements ending with a semicolon or with a new line character.

+- the backslash '\' character followed by a new line character, denotes that the statement continues in the next line.

 # `if` conditional: the block is executed if the condition is true

 if (condition) { statement[s]... }

-# Code blocks delimited with braces '{}' and are mandatory.

-# Statements ending with a semicolon or with a new line character.
-# The backslash '\' character followed by a new line character,
-# denotes that the statement continues in the next line.

 # `ifnot` conditional: the block is executed if the condition is zero